 January 19, 1980 -- With the Caps about to record their first win against the Flyers, Bobby Clarke crushed the thought when he tipped in a rebound with four seconds left in the third period and the game ended 4-4 at Washington.
 Former Flyer Wayne Stephenson made 33 saves.
 Dennis Ververgaert (2-0-2) scored consecutive goals in the second period.
 Mel Bridgman broke his hand in a fight with Robert Picard and missed the next five games.
 Behn Wilson and Paul Mulvey were tossed 28 seconds into the game ( http://www.youtube.com/watch?v=q8lIq_JRAYk ).
 At the end of the first period, a brawl resulted in the ejection of Paul Holmgren ( http://www.youtube.com/watch?v=V4KTgp6p2A0 ) among other penalties.
 Also, Mike Busniuk and Ryan Walter fought in the second period -- http://www.youtube.com/watch?v=GPb2HWb2fVM

-March 29, 1980 -- The Capitals' Wayne Stephenson made 30 saves against his former team in a 3-3 tie at Washington.
+March 29, 1980 -- The teams skated to a 3-3 tie at Washington.
+Wayne Stephenson made 30 saves against his former team.
 Tom Gorence tied the game with 0:37 left in the second period.
 Paul Holmgren and Al Hill gave Philly a 2-0 lead after one period.
-Phil Myre made 22 saves.
+The Flyers' Phil Myre made 22 saves.

 August 21, 1980 -- Bob "Hound" Kelly was dealt to Washington for a 3rd round choice (Bill Campbell) in the 1982 Entry Draft.

-December 20, 1980 -- The Flyers outshot Washington 32-10 and out-scored the Caps 5-0 over the last two periods in a 5-2 road win.
-The Caps led 2-0 after one period, including a goal by Bob Kelly who later got into a fight with Paul Holmgren.
-Reggie Leach (2-0-2), Tim Kerr (1-1-2) and Bob Dailey (1-1-2) each had two points.
-Leach and Kerr scored PPGs 28 seconds apart to give Philly a 3-2 lead.
+December 20, 1980 -- Philly dominated the last two periods of a 5-2 road win.
+The Flyers outshot Washington 32-10 and out-scored the Caps 5-0 combined in periods two and three.
+The Caps led 2-0 after one period, including a goal by Bob Kelly.
+Reggie Leach and Tim Kerr scored PPGs 28 seconds apart -- on different penalties -- to give Philly a 3-2 lead.

 December 21, 1980 -- It took 26 (19-0-6 pre-game record) tries but Washington finally recorded a victory in this series as Mike Palmateer made 44 stops in a 6-0 win in Philly.
 The Caps were 0-12-0 and out-scored 71-26 in 12 prior visits to Philadelphia.
 The Flyers entered the game 21 points better than the Caps.
 Philly had 14 shots in the first seven minutes.
-There were 17 fighting majors, multiple misconducts and 344 PIMs including 180 PIMs in the first period.
-Late in the game, the Flyers had a PP for 6:56 but a slashing major to Reggie Leach nullified much of it.
+There were 17 fighting majors, multiple misconducts and 344 PIMs.
+At one point, late in the game, the Flyers had a PP for 6:56 but a slashing major to Reggie Leach nullified much of it.
 The first clash erupted at the 0:19 mark between Jim McTaggart and Ken Linseman.
 Popular ex-Flyer Bob Kelly, in his return to the Spectrum, was greeted warmly by many appreciative signs.
 Kelly and Linseman fought.
-Archie Henderson (who made his NHL debut and played just seven games in his Caps' career) and Behn Wilson dueled twice in the first period: http://www.youtube.com/watch?v=0xMm9msMgJs and http://www.youtube.com/watch?v=DnaRkVWcIBs
+Archie Henderson (who made his NHL debut and played just seven games in his Caps' career) and Behn Wilson dueled twice in the first period: http://www.youtube.com/watch?v=BXto3XpRcy0 and http://www.youtube.com/watch?v=x9o_BgVGeHg

 October 14, 1981 -- Brian Propp scored with 25 seconds left in the game sending the Caps to a 5-4 defeat at home.
 Washington rallied from a 4-2 deficit in the third period.
 Propp and Reggie Leach each scored twice.
 Ryan Walter had three points for the Caps.